DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Played straight when Tagg and Gamer go through the gauntlet of a Pokemon-themed version of Super Mario Bros., due to Palkia having a hangover.
 Both Tagg and Musashi the Samurott lampshade it.

-Deader Than Dead: What happens to Napoleon in the AU after the souls of the Midori Room mons maul his soul, destroying it completely.
+What happens to Napoleon in the AU after the souls of the Midori Room mons maul his soul, destroying it completely.
+Though Snowball does use said shreds to create Icelus.

 Death Is Cheap: At the end of the first Arc, Gamer's Serperior is killed by David, and comes back to life as a Duskull.
 Also, Daisy's Charizard is killed by a madman behind the mandess in Canalave City.
 It then re-appears the next day as a Gastly.
 Arguably, this trope just occurs with all the thread's Sues and Stus.